If you’re looking for a passive balanced portfolio ETF, Vanguard Balanced ETF Portfolio (VBAL) might be what you’re looking for.

 VBAL vs VGRO

-The main difference with VBAL is VGRO is less conservative.
-It aims for an 80% equity and 20% fixed income whereas VBAL is 60% equity and 40% fixed income.
+However, their main difference is that VGRO is less conservative.
+It aims for around 80% equity and 20% fixed income, whereas VBAL aims for around 60% equity and 40% fixed income.

 Read a full VGRO review here.